The Lost World (Doyle novel): Plot summary

-Running the gauntlet of hostile tribes, the expedition finally reaches the lost world with the aid of Indian guides, who are superstitiously scared of the area.
-Summerlee retains his scepticism, despite being delighted at making other scientific discoveries in the fields of botany and entomology: even a glimpse of a pterodactyl at a distance fails to convince him, because he believes it is some species of stork.
-The sharper-eyed Roxton is inclined to agree it is not a stork but has no clue what it really is, until a night-time encounter when it flies down and is seen by all at close range, as it steals the companions' dinner.
-After this, Summerlee apologises to Challenger.
-The cliffs to the plateau itself prove to be apparently unscalable, but an adjacent pinnacle turns out to be climbable, and moreover, has a tall tree which can be cut down and used as a bridge, which allows the four explorers to cross to the plateau.
-However, they are almost immediately trapped on it, thanks to the treachery of one of their luggage-porters, Gomez: who, as it turns out, is a former slaver whose brother had previously been killed by Roxton during his anti-slavery activities.
-Gomez takes his revenge by dropping the tree off the cliff, stranding the explorers on the plateau.
+Running the gauntlet of hostile tribes, the expedition finally reaches the lost world with the aid of indigenous guides, who are superstitiously scared of the area.
+Summerlee retains his arrogance and his scepticism, despite being delighted at making other scientific discoveries in the fields of botany and entomology: even a glimpse of a pterodactyl at a distance fails to convince him, because he believes it is some species of stork.
+The sharper-eyed Roxton is inclined to agree it is not a stork but has no clue what it really is, until a night-time encounter when it flies down and is seen by all at close range, as it steals the companions’ dinner.
+After this, Summerlee apologises to Challenger, learning humility.

+The group explores the entire base of the plateau to find a way to the top and discover that a former route up is now blocked by a rock slide.
+They also encounter human bones at one spot at the base of the cliff, identified as James Colver, Maple White’s companion, who, it would seem, somehow fell to his death.
+With the cliffs to the plateau apparently unscalable, an adjacent pinnacle is climbable but separated by a wide gap.
+Challenger determines that a tall tree on the pinnacle can be cut down and used as a bridge, which allows the four explorers to cross over to the plateau.
+However, they are almost immediately trapped on the other side, thanks to the treachery of one of their hired porters, Gomez—who, as it turns out, is a former slaver whose brother had previously been killed by Roxton during his anti-slavery activities.
+He takes his revenge by dropping the tree off the cliff, stranding the explorers on the plateau.
 Roxton shoots Gomez and they hear the scream and then the thud of the falling body.
-The other half-breed is subsequently killed by another porter, a black ex-slave named Zambo, who remains loyal to the party: but the latter is unable to do much more to help, other than send some of the company's supplies over by rope.
+The other guide is subsequently killed by another porter, a formerly enslaved black man named Zambo, who remains loyal to the party: but the latter is unable to do much more to help, other than send some of the company's supplies over by rope.

-Whilst investigating the wonders of the lost world, discovering many plants and creatures thought to be extinct, they narrowly escape an attack from pterodactyls.
-Although barely escaping with their lives, Roxton takes great interest in nearby blue clay deposits.
-At night a ferocious carnivorous dinosaur is about to break through the thorn bushes surrounding their camp; Roxton averts disaster by bravely dashing at it, thrusting a blazing torch at its face to scare it away.
-Later, all except Malone are captured by a race of ape-men.
-Whilst in captivity they discover that a tribe of natives, with whom the ape-men are at war, inhabit the other side of the plateau.
-Roxton escapes and together with Malone mounts a rescue, preventing many unpleasant deaths, including a young native who is a prince of his tribe.
-The rescued natives take the party to their village, then with the help of their firepower return to defeat the ape-men.
-After witnessing the power of their guns, the tribe wish to keep them on the plateau but, helped by the young prince they saved, they eventually discover a tunnel leading back to the outside world.
-During their time with the tribe, Roxton plans how to capture a pterodactyl chick, and succeeds in doing so.